Universally symmetric norming operators are compact: Introduction

+The proof of the result presented in \cite{SP} --- that there exists a symmetric norm on $\cl B(\ell^2)$ such that the identity operator does not attain its norm --- in fact, presents a constructive method to produce, not merely one, but an infinite family of symmetric norms on $\cl B(\ell^2)$ with respect to each of which the identity operator does not attain its norm.

+In this manuscript, we formally introduce this family of symmetric norms and study them in detail (see Section \ref{sec:norms-that-are-not-attained-by-the-identity}).
+This leads us to Theorem \ref{Identity-nonnorming-for-all-nonconstantsequences} which generalizes the above mentioned result from \cite{SP}; the hypothesis is relaxed, and consequently, the family of symmetric norms for which the result holds is extended.

-In the present paper, we introduce and study the concept of ``universally symmetrically norming operators" (see Definition \ref{Universally-symmetrically-Norming}) and ``universally absolutely symmetrically norming operators" (see Definition \ref{Universally-absolutely-symmetrically-Norming}) on $\cl B(\cl H)$.
-These refer to the operators that are, respectively, norming and absolutely norming, with respect to every symmetric norm.
-The goal of this paper is to characterize such operators.
+We then introduce and study the notion of ``universally symmetric norming operators'' or USN operators (see Definition \ref{Universally-symmetric-Norming}) and ``universally absolutely symmetric norming operators'' or UASN operators (see Definition \ref{Universally-absolutely-symmetric-Norming}) on a separable infinite-dimensional Hilbert space.
+These refer to the operators that are, respectively, norming and absolutely norming, with respect to \emph{every} symmetric norm.
+It is known (see Theorem \ref{compacts-are-absolutely-symmetric-norming}) that a compact operator in $\cl B(\cl H)$ is universally absolutely symmetric norming, and hence universally symmetric norming.
+This renders compacts as prototypical examples of such operators.
+So, we have

+It would be desirable to know whether a USN operator is compact.
+In Section \ref{Characterization-Universally-Symmetrically-Norming} we answer this question affirmatively.
+The following is the main result of this section which essentially states that an operator in $\cl B(\cl H)$ is universally symmetric norming if and only if it is compact.